blaine-t/citeCreatorFF/README.md

-# Cite Creator Firefox
+# Modern Cite Creator

-This is my porting of the extension [Cite Creator](https://chrome.google.com/webstore/detail/cite-creator/jampigcbgngjedogaoglhpeckidccodi) to Firefox.
-I've always wanted to use the extension in Firefox so I finally decided to port it.
-I plan on building a 2.0 version with improved features but for now I have feature parity with Cite Creator Chrome.
+This is my updating and porting of the extension [Cite Creator](https://chrome.google.com/webstore/detail/cite-creator/jampigcbgngjedogaoglhpeckidccodi) to Firefox.
+I have also updated the code base from deprecated code to modern code since the extension was last released in 2016.
+It should now be written in a way that it is usable in any modern browser (until Chrome kills Manifest V2).
+Tested in Chrome 115 and Firefox 115

 ## Special Thanks To